 When you write a cookbook, you fall in love with some of the recipe.
 You don’t love them all the same, you don’t even remember them all the same.
 Recipes aren’t like children, you’re completely allowed to have favorites.

-When I wrote The Craft Beer Cookbook, there were a few recipes I immediately feel love with, like Hefeweizen Brioche Pull Apart Bread (page 82), and the Porter Osso Buco (page129), and Amber Ale Carrot Cake with Mascarpone & Beer Spiked Cream Cheese Frosting (page 179) and a few I added because I was already in love with them, like the Beer Pecan Cinnamon Rolls (SO GOOD! page 26) and this soup.
+When I wrote The Craft Beer Cookbook (affiliate link), there were a few recipes I immediately feel love with, like Hefeweizen Brioche Pull Apart Bread (page 82), and the Porter Osso Buco (page129), and Amber Ale Carrot Cake with Mascarpone & Beer Spiked Cream Cheese Frosting (page 179) and a few I added because I was already in love with them, like the Beer Pecan Cinnamon Rolls (SO GOOD! page 26) and this soup.

 This was a soup that I’d been making for years, with and without beer.
 Gleefully sprinkling the bowls with two of my culinary guilty pelasures: goat cheese and pomegranate seeds.
 Adding in the hop bitterness of an Irish red ale gave a great balance to the creamy decadence.

 Now that we are around the corner from Saint Patricks day, I’m sharing this recipe with you.
 It’s a new way to celebrate the Irish, and a vegetarian friendly one at that (if that’s your thing).
 After all, corned beef isn’t even a tradition in Ireland.
 But beer always is.